ThomasBrazier/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
+I have a background in bioinformatics and population genetics with a strong curiosity for computing science and data science (I regularly complete MOOCs on these topics).
+With an academic formation in modelling in ecology and evolution, I currently study evolution, genomics and population genetics.

-With a background in population genetics, I'm fascinated by the many processes at the origins of genetic diversity.
-I have a special interest for those involved by the meiotic recombination in my most recent researches.
-Currently, I'm working on a PhD with Sylvain Glémin (ECOBIO lab) at Rennes 1 University (France) on the estimation of the local recombination rate along the genome for a large panel of Angiosperm species.
+I aim to develop and apply machine learning and deep learning skills to the field of population genomics in order to study the processes at the origin of genetic diversity in species and populations.
+Amongst these processes, my current academic research is focused on meiotic recombination with a genomic comparative approach.
+I am finishing my PhD with Sylvain Glémin (ECOBIO lab) at Rennes 1 University (France).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.